 Note that your exam fee is included in the course price.

 Active-duty service members, Guardsmen and Reservists, veterans, spouses, and dependents can receive 15% savings on each course.
-Your employer may reimburse the purchase of your course, and discounts are offered for groups of five or more students.
+Your employer may reimburse the purchase of your course.

 Course materials include live online weekly classes, videos, online learning tools, and simulated projects.
 After completing the course and the required class project, you receive a certificate and then can sit for the certification exam provided by Villanova.